littleearth/little-earth-website/index.md

 ## About

-Little Earth Solutions specializes in Delphi development tools and libraries.
+Little Earth Solutions creates Delphi applications and libraries.
 We create utilities and components that help Delphi developers be more productive and efficient.

-## Our Products
+## Products

 ### Backup and Shutdown